MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 6. Verify projecting to this PC is enabled with the Connect App (the application does not need to be running before connecting).
 7. Verify power and sleep settings.
     - Screen Saver: 15 minutes, set to (none), Mystify or Blank; check box for requiring password is checked
-    - Screen: 2 hours
+    - Screen: **Turn off after 2 hours.**
-    - PC: 4 hours
+    - PC:  **Turn off after 4 hours.**4 hours
 8. Verify Windows Hello is working.
-9. Verify power settings.
-10. Verify sync your settings is disabled.
+9. Verify sync your settings is disabled.
-11. Verify startup apps.
+10. Verify startup apps.

 > [!TIP]
 > After installing and configuring Windows 10, the Surface Hub 2S can be managed just like any other Windows 10 device.